reklawth/python_ws/servercheck/README.md

 ## Notes

-* A `set` is a sequence type where you cannot add a duplicate, if one is found it will be ignorted
+* A `set` is a sequence type where you cannot add a duplicate, if one is found it will be ignored